 - An HTML page title is the line of text which should summarise your page but also grab attention (see above).

 - Meta description is the text you see under a listing visible in the search engines and this is effectively your advert for your page (see above).

 - If you have a WordPress website you can download a free plug in called Yoast which will help.

 - Optimising your images will help too.
 Use Alt text and describe the image but don’t stuff with lots of keywords.
 Use a maximum of five words.
 If you hover the image below you will see the Alt text is Split your text with headings

 3. Content and keywords

 - Aim for around 250 words per page include attractive images, headings to split the text and bullet points to make it easier to read.

 - If you can’t afford images then you can use stock images.
 There are plenty of free stock image websites to choose from.

-- I’ve written a more detailed post on how to write content click how to write text for your website
+- I’ve written a more detailed post on how to write content click website content writing guidelines for more details.

 - Be sure not to replicate content on your pages or copy it from elsewhere to avoid being penalised by Google for duplicate content.
-To check if you have duplicate content click http://www.siteliner.com
+To check if you have duplicate content click visit siteliner

 - There are free keyword suggestion tools available here is a popular one > Wordstream which will give you ten suggestions for each entry.